NovembreLab/NovembreLab.github.io/_pages/home.md

-Our research group uses computational tools to study genetic diversity in natural populations.
-Our goal is to develop widely used statistical methods for intelligently extracting information from large-scale genomic data with the aim to improve understanding of: (1) basic genomic biology, (2) the biology of heritable disease traits, (3) the genetic basis of evolutionary processes, and (4) the history and evolution of various species, especially humans.
+Our research group develops and applies computational tools to study genetic diversity in natural populations.
+Our goal is to analyze and interpret large-scale genomic data to improve the understanding of: (1) basic genomic biology, (2) the biology of heritable disease traits, (3) the genetic basis of evolutionary processes, and (4) the history and evolution of various species, especially humans.

 From a disciplinary perspective, most of the ideas we use are from theoretical population genetics, statistical genetics, and computational statistics.
-Much of our work is invigorated by addressing data from emerging genotyping and sequencing technologies applied to large or particularly interesting population samples.
+We enjoy analyzing data from emerging genotyping/sequencing technologies especially from large or particularly interesting population samples.

 ## Research